franck-gaspoz/CommandLine.NetCore/README.md

             "{Syntax 1}" : "Description of the functionality provided by the syntax 1", ...
-            "{Syntax n}" : "Description of the functionality provided by the syntax n", }
+            "{Syntax n}" : "Description of the functionality provided by the syntax n", },
+        "Options": {
+            "{Option 1}" : "Description of the command option 1",
+            ...
+            "{Option n}" : "Description of the command option n", }
     }
   }